Texiwill/aac-lib/vsm/README.md

 for more items.

 ### Changelog
+4.5.1 - Fixed --dlg error and added some missing data.
+Datafile 1.0.1 now

 4.5.0 - Rewrite to better allow updates, --dlg to work, sha256/sha1 sums, and improved MacOS support, not to mention improvements in performance

 4.0.4 - MacOS Support